Purchase Agreement

 Paperwork

 All dogs/puppies come with a CKC limited registration under the buyer’s name.
 Paperwork may take up to 1 year to receive after full payment has been given to the breeder.
-The Breeder will be provided with a copy of the sire and dam’s registration papers, a copy of the puppy’s pedigree, a record of immunizations, and a health guarantee/contract, as well as any other necessary information about said puppy, upon pick up.
-Breeder reserves the right to withhold Certificate of Registration until proof of spay/neuter has been received.
+The Buyer will be provided with a copy of the sire and dam’s registration papers, a copy of the puppy’s pedigree, a record of immunizations, and a health guarantee/contract, as well as any other necessary information about said puppy, upon pick up.

 Non-Breeding Agreement